lullaby6/graves-data-pack/README.md

 Graves to save items when players die!

-This Data-Pack is not compatible with the `keepInventory` and `doImmediateRespawn` gamerules in true.
+Not compatible with the `keepInventory` and `doImmediateRespawn` gamerules in true.

 If you are updating this Data-Pack please run the command `function graves:settings/reset`.